1. Making your first figure

 Start a new figure by creating an instance of this class:

-To add elements to the figure instance or object (
+To add to a plot object (

-that is included in GMT.
+using a database that is included in GMT.

 First, a region for the figure must be selected.
 This example will plot some